abhishek-kumar-code/Redfish_Public/Specification.md

 All Property elements contain a `Name` attribute, which specifies the name of the property.

 All Property elements contain a `Type` attribute specifies the data type.
-The `Type` attribute can be one of the following:
+The `Type` attribute shall be one of the following:

 * A [qualified name](#qualified-names) that references an [Enum Type element](#enum-type-element).
 * A [qualified name](#qualified-names) that references a [Complex Type element](#entity-type-and-complex-type-elements).
 * A primitive data type.
 * An array of any of the above using the `Collection` term.

-Primitive data types can be one of the following:
+Primitive data types shall be one of the following:

 | Type               | Meaning |
 | ---                | ---     |